 Why Diversification in Investing Can Make or Break Your Strategy

-You've probably heard it's important to diversify in investing, but you may not understand what that means in practice or know how to implement it with your own investments.
+You've probably heard it's important to diversify in investing, but you may not understand what that means in practice or how to implement it with your own investments.
+Let's explore what makes diversification vital for a well-rounded investing strategy and how you can take advantage of it.

 Diversification in investing means combining different types of assets in your portfolio, so you can spread them across higher and lower levels of risk while achieving the best returns possible.
 When your investments are performing across multiple asset types and classes, your entire portfolio isn't completely tied to the successes or shortcomings of any particular asset type or group.